boldbi/nodejs-sample/README.md

     npm install
     ```

-  * Finally, run the application using the below command.
+  * Finally, run the application using the following command.
     ```bash
     node embed.js
     ```